 Amenities include a new Children’s Center, Day Care, Ski School, Day Lodge, Tennessee Pass Nordic Center and the Tennessee Pass Cookhouse.
 The resort's reasonably priced lift tickets make it one of the most affordable ski experiences in the country.

 High-country Trails — Hitting the trails is one of the most popular winter activities Colorado has to offer, no matter what the season.
 There are more than 50 miles of free, groomed trails in Lake County, ranging from beginner to expert.
 Perfect for Nordic and cross-country skiing and snowshoeing!
 Leadville and Lake County often has the earliest and latest skiing in the state, for the longest season to get out and enjoy the trails.
+There are also trails suitable for for hiking, winter biking and snowmobiling.
+Click here for a new Winter Trails Map!

 Free Sledding at Dutch Henry Sledding Hill